 Am I Eligible for IBR?

-To qualify for IBR, your monthly loan payments must be lower than what you would pay on a 10-year Standard Repayment Plan.
+To qualify for IBR, your monthly loan payments must be lower than what you would pay with 10 years or repayment through the Standard Repayment Plan.

-You also need to demonstrate at least a partial financial hardship, defined by the Department of Education as a “circumstance in which the annual amount due on your eligible loans, as calculated under a 10-year Standard Repayment Plan, exceeds 15% of the difference between your adjusted gross income (AGI) and 150% of the poverty line for your family size in the state where you live.”
+You also need to demonstrate at least a partial financial hardship, defined by the Department of Education as a “circumstance in which the annual amount due on your eligible loans, exceeds 15% of the difference between your adjusted gross income (AGI) and 150% of the poverty line for your family size in the state where you live.”